Damascus Gate: A Major Portal to the Old City

 Finally, the third phase, carried out in 1985, concentrated on the preservation and excavation of the archeological remains beneath the gate.
 Notably, various Roman relics were discovered, including a previous gate, a guardroom, and a staircase leading to the top of the rampart.
 These historical artifacts were preserved and opened to the public, forming an archaeological garden that provided valuable insights into the area’s rich history.

-Damascus Gate About 1880
+Damascus gate about 1880

 The Current Visitor Experience